anastasiapan/Landmarks_vSLAM/README.md

 * Launch cartographer : `roslaunch cartographer_ros vslam_2D_landmarks.launch`
 * If you want to test on a bagfile : `roslaunch cartographer_ros landmarks_2D.launch bag_filename:=path/to/your/bagfile.bag`

 PS.
 This is a master's project.
-None of us is a computer scientist, we were both students 🎓🎓🎓 when we wrote it so
+We were both students 🎓🎓🎓 when we wrote it so our code might not be
-our code might not be perfect but we do believe there are some cool ideas in it and the results look awesome 😄😊
+perfect but we do believe there are some cool ideas in it and the results look awesome 😄😊